 1 Peter 3:4

 This reference to a meek and quiet spirit does not mean we never speak.
 You can have an outgoing personality and have a meek and quiet spirit.
-You can be quiet person and not have a meek and quiet spirit.
-It is not a personality type but it is describing the spirit of a woman who trusts in God.
-Regardless of her circumstances her hope is in Christ and in Christ alone.
+You can be a quiet person and not have a meek and quiet spirit.
+It is not a personality type, but it is describing the spirit of a woman who trusts in God.
+Regardless of her circumstances, her hope is in Christ and Christ alone.
 It is how we respond when there are trials and difficulties in our lives.
-We all know women in our lives who trust fully in the Lord regardless of their circumstances and we see how this beauty never fades.
+We all know women in our lives who trust fully in the Lord regardless of their circumstances, and we see how this beauty never fades.
 It will impact all those she comes in contact with.